Fri Feb 15th, 2019

 Categories: Top Stories

-The U.S. government’s agenda for American Indians — by way of forced assimilation through education, since the beginning of the reservation era, was straight forward: “Kill the Indian, Save the Man.”
+The U.S. Government’s agenda for American Indians, since the beginning of the reservation era, was straight forward: “Kill the Indian, Save the Man.”
 Capt.
-Richard H. Pratt, made these sentiments known in a speech in 1892.
-Pratt was the founder and longtime superintendent of the Carlisle Indian Industrial School in Pennsylvania.
+Richard H. Pratt made these sentiments known in a speech in 1892.
+Pratt was the founder and longtime superintendent of the Carlisle Indian Industrial School in Pennsylvania, which was used as an educational model for Indian boarding schools throughout the United States.

-The Bureau of Indian Affairs lead this charge focused on the Americanization of Indigenous youth through indoctrination using a military model of education.
+The Bureau of Indian Affairs led the effort to indoctrinate Indigenous youth through boarding schools and day schools.
 Students who attended government sanctioned educational institutions, often forced by threat of legal action, were frequently subjected to physical and emotional punishment if they did not conform to American lifeways and speak English.
-Because of disease and ill-equipped medical staff, many students lost their lives to illness and or infection.
+Because of unsanitary conditions and ill-equipped medical staff, many students lost their lives to illness and or infection.

 Colorado History of Indian Education Among the Utes

 The earliest documentation of federal involvement in the education of Utes is evidenced in the Treaty of 1868.
-Article 8 of this provision states that education was necessary, “to insure the civilization of the bands entering into this treaty.”
-As promised under the Treaty of 1868, the U.S. Government established several educational programs at the various Ute agencies.
-The establishment of these educational programs within the Ute reservation were the first of their kind in the state of Colorado.
+Article 8 states that education was necessary, “to ensure the civilization of the bands entering into this treaty.”
+The U.S. Government established several educational programs at various Ute agencies.
+The first schoolhouse on the Southern Ute Indian Reservation opened in 1886 and was named the Ignacio Indian School.

-According to Dr. Seebach, at least twenty-three enrolled American Indians died while attending the Grand Junction Boarding School.
-As of November 2018, four students have not been identified by name, while eleven of the twenty-three students were associated with a Tribal affiliation on a list provided by Dr. Seebach.
-The students who died were not given a proper American burial with a headstone.
+According to Dr. Seebach, at least twenty-one enrolled American Indians died while attending the school.
+As of November 2018, based on a list provided by Dr. Seebach, four students have not been identified by name, while eleven of the twenty-one students were associated with a tribal affiliation.
+The students who died were not given a proper western burial with a headstone.
 Therefore, paired with the lack of proper documentation, the location of the cemetery is unknown today.

 After the school closed in 1911, the State of Colorado purchased the building and turned it into a home for people with disabilities.
-On June 10, 2016, Colorado Governor John Hickenlooper signed into law Senate Bill 16-178 that mandated that the Grand Junction Regional Center (formerly known as the Grand Junction Boarding School) be vacated and sold.
+One June 10, 2016, Governor John Hickenlooper signed Senate Bill 16-178, which mandated that the Grand Junction Regional Center (formally the campus of the Grand Junction Indian Boarding School) be vacated and sold.
 On Jan.
 9, 2018 it was confirmed that the property would be sold regardless of the graves on the premises.

 Consultation with Descendent Tribal Communities

-The Southern Ute and Ute Mountain Ute Indian Tribe were also contacted because of the 2008 Memorandum of Understanding (MOU): The Process for Consultation, Transfer, and Reburial of Culturally Unidentified Native American Human Remains and Associated Funerary Objects, Originating from the Inadvertent Discoveries on Colorado State and Private Lands (hereafter referred to the State Process).
-The State Process is unique to the United States because it is the only one in existence.
+The Southern Ute and Ute Mountain Ute Indian Tribes were also contacted because of the 2008 Memorandum of Understanding (MOU): The Process for Consultation, Transfer, and Reburial of Culturally Unidentified Native American Human Remains and Associated Funerary Objects, Originating from the Inadvertent Discoveries on Colorado State and Private Lands (State Process).
+The State Process is unique to the United States because it is the only one of its kind in existence.

-The Grand Junction Boarding School project is subject to the State Process instead of the federal law the Native American Graves Protection and Repatriation Act due to its land status.
+The Grand Junction Indian Boarding School project is subject to the State Process instead of the Native American Graves Protection and Repatriation Act due to its land status.
 The state of Colorado purchased the land from the federal government during the first half of the 20th century.
 Hence, the land transferred from federal to state ownership.

 The State Process, in brief, is an agreement that applies to Native American ancestral remains and associated funerary objects found on state or private lands in Colorado.
-The State Process is the result of a diverse workgroup, composed of the Colorado Commission of Indian Affairs, History Colorado, the Southern Ute and Ute Mountain Ute Indian Tribes (the two Ute Tribes’ located in the state of Colorado), and forty-seven-Tribes affiliated with the State of Colorado.
-Thirty-nine of the tribes sent along letters of support, appointing the Southern Ute and Ute Mountain Ute Indian Tribe as being responsible for culturally unidentifiable ancestral remains and associated funerary objects, which cannot be affiliated with a modern-day Indian tribe, and rebury them if they cannot be preserved in situ.
+The State Process is the result of a diverse workgroup, composed of the Colorado Commission of Indian Affairs, state and federal government agencies, History Colorado, the Southern Ute and Ute Mountain Ute Indian Tribes (the two Ute Tribes’ located in the state of Colorado), and forty-seven Tribes affiliated with the state of Colorado.
+Thirty-nine of the tribes issued letters of support, appointing the Southern Ute and Ute Mountain Ute Indian Tribes as being responsible for culturally unidentified ancestral remains and associated funerary objects, which cannot be affiliated with a modern-day Indian tribe, and rebury them if they cannot be preserved in situ.

-The individuals at the Grand Junction Boarding School are considered culturally unidentifiable due to a lack of headstones or other primary documentation to identify the students’ graves.
-However, there are several non-destructive techniques that can be used to assess the physiology of the human remains.
-Once the graves are located, forensic anthropologists can evaluate the ancestors’ teeth and specific skeletal regions to determine sex and approximate age.
+The Grand Junction Indian Boarding School students are considered culturally unidentifiable due to a lack of headstones or other primary documentation to identify the students’ graves.
+However, several non-destructive techniques can be used to assess the physiology of the human remains.
+Once the graves are located, forensic anthropologists can evaluate the ancestors’ teeth and specific skeletal regions to determine approximate age and sex.
 The information collected from these physiological methods, paired with Dr. Seebach’s archival data, will be disclosed and discussed with the consulting tribes throughout the duration of the State Process.

 On Jan.
-1, Dr. Seebach updated the NAGPRA Office about being approved by Dr. Holly Norton, the State Archaeologists of the State of Historic Preservation Office, to use a combination of techniques to assess two possible locations where the cemetery may lie on campus.
+1, Dr. Seebach updated the NAGPRA Office about being approved by Dr. Holly Norton, Colorado state’s Archaeologist, to use a combination of techniques to assess two possible locations where the cemetery may lie on campus.
 Dr. Seebach and his team will first evaluate those locations using cadaver dogs, followed with the use of ground penetrating radar.
-Both techniques will be used to identify whether there are subsurface anomalies indicating the students’ cemetery.
+Both techniques will be used to identify whether there are subsurface anomalies, such as the student cemetery.
+As the project progresses, the NAGPRA Office will keep tribal membership apprised through additional articles.

-Contact the Southern Ute Indian Tribe’s NAGPRA Office if you have any photos, letters, information, or stories about those who attended the Grand Junction Boarding School between 1886 and 1911.
+Please contact the Southern Ute Indian Tribe’s NAGPRA Office if you have any photos, information, or stories about those who attended the Grand Junction Indian Boarding School between 1886 and 1911.
 Managing the case on the behalf of the Southern Ute Indian Tribe are NAGPRA Coordinators, Cassandra Atencio and Garrett Briggs.
-Contact at firstname.lastname@example.org/970-563-2257or email@example.com/970-563-2989.
+Contact at firstname.lastname@example.org/970-563-2989 or email@example.com/970-563-2257.

 This article submitted by Garrett Briggs | NAGPRA Coordinator Apprentice